Work With Us

 If you are passionate about helping others using the skills you learn in college, then TSE is the perfect place for you!
 We are all about social good, and we hope you share our passion.
 TSE offers a close network of like-minded students, and we can help you build skills that allow you to advance your career.

 TSE recruits new members at the beginning of every Fall quarter.
-In 2019, we accepted a total of 31 members from 167 applicants.
-In 2020, we accepted a total of 29 members from 164 applicants.
-In 2021, we accepted a total of 30 members from 311 applicants.
+In 2024, we accepted a total of 49 members from 486 applicants.

-There are three stages for both designers and developers.
-We start with a resume screen, then a behavioral phone screen (with a Systems Design question for aspiring TSE developers), followed by a technical interview.
-For TEST, we will have a resume screen and then a combined behavioral and technical interview.
-Due to the current circumstances, our recruitment process will be conducted virtually.
+There are three application stages for both designers and developers.
+We start with a resume screen, then a behavioral interview (with a few technical questions for aspiring TSE developers), followed by a technical interview.
+For TEST, we have a resume screen, followed by a combined behavioral and technical interview.

 Here is the knowledge we expect for each grade level.
+Note that your grade level is determined by the year you entered college (e.g. if you started college in 2024, graduate in 2027, and are applying during the fall 2024 recruitment cycle, then you will be evaluated as a freshman).
 The interview questions might not cover all of these topics, and it might be possible to pass the interviews without knowing all of these topics, but our interview questions are designed with these expectations in mind.

 First-years